I could write a whole book about my favorite amber perfume, but no one would read it.

 Amber and rose.
 Rose and amber.
 Is there any other ingredient?
 No.

 Is it a classical floral fragrance?
 No, it’s not.
-I think it’s neo floral or something like that.
+I think it’s neo floral or something like that with sensual velvety accents that create a unique olfactory experience.

-Why does it smell a little bit like oud, though?
+Why does it smell slightly like an amber oud typical scent with an animal note, though?
 I don’t know.
 Life is strange.

 This doesn’t last long.
 Immediately, an amber accord comes through that takes you by surprise.
 It’s never too strong or too sweet.

-The amber and rose complement each other beautifully, and they look like the kind of happy couple who never argue.
+The amber and rose complement each other beautifully and look like the kind of happy couple who never argue.

 In a few words, Ambre Nuit smells like floral luxury.